TianyouLiuSky/Game_programming_project/README.md

   - Use the Unity Profiler if testing performance or frame drops in Level 3.
   - Cat collision and slowdown mechanics are currently set to a 15-second duration—can be tweaked in `CatBehavior.cs`.
   - UI layout may require adjustment if tested on different screen resolutions or aspect ratios.
+  - The player is exptected to collect 10 trash, 100 points total. good trash (the colored cans) will award the player with 10 points each and 1 trash collcted, the bad trash (US dollars) should be avoided and if collected will give the player -10 points and -1 trash collected.
+The player wins by collecting 10 trash and getting 100 points (including deductions, so player might need to actually collect beyond 10 trash if they collected any bad trash).
+Once 100 points are met, the player will have 5 seconds to collect more trash, if they got beyond 100/130 points, they will get a special ranking.
+If the player's point go below 100 or time ran out during this period, the player still wins.
+Failing to collect 10 trash in the time limit will loose the game, and the player can select restart or quit.